- Connection time-outs usually make you unable to connect to a particular website.

 - Connection timeout TCP – In some rare cases, this error can be caused by your TCP configuration.
 To fix this problem, you need to edit your TCP configuration manually.

 - Connection error timed out – This is another variation of this error, and you can fix it simply by using one of the solutions from this article.

-- Connection request timed out – This error message can sometimes appear, and it’s usually caused by your network configuration.
-In order to fix it, you’ll need to make some adjustments to your network settings.
+- The connection request timed out – This error message can sometimes appear, and your network configuration usually causes it.
+To fix it, you’ll need to adjust your network settings.

-- Connection server timed out – This problem appears usually if the server doesn’t respond in time.
-According to users, the issue is usually caused by a network problem.
+- Connection server timed out – This problem usually appears if the server doesn’t respond in time, and according to users, the issue is generally caused by a network problem.

-- Connection has been reset, closed by server – Sometimes this error can occur simply because your connection was closed by the server.
+- The connection has been reset, closed by the server – Sometimes, this error can occur simply because your connection was closed by the server.
 If your configuration isn’t correct, the server might reject your connection.

 - Go to Search, type regedit, and open Registry Editor.